 You should also be aware that you can write off the taxes on your Ohio and California investment property through the pass-through deduction, or the Section 199A Qualified Business Income (QBI) deduction is in effect until the end of 2025 and allows for a 20 percent deduction on income from rentals on qualifying properties.

 You should also know how capital gains can affect the taxes on your Ohio and California investment property.
 Maximizing your deductions requires understanding the difference between short and long-term capital gains and how to strategize to make the most of this benefit.

 You should also be aware that you can write off the taxes on your Ohio and California investment property through 1031 exchanges and investing in opportunity zones.
 In addition, you may defer the profits on selling a property with a 1031 exchange until you sell the following property; unless you decide to reinvest, you can continue deferring the profits.
 However, with a qualified opportunity zone fund, you may defer until the property sells or on December 31, 2026, whichever comes first.

 Special Loss Allowance

-Why not work with a team of professionals experienced in real estate investments that stay up-to-date on how current tax laws affect investors, like a local professional investor at Homesmith?
-When you work with our professional investors at Homesmith, we will help you find the perfect property for your investment strategy so you can write off the taxes on your Ohio and Southern California investment property.
-Let the pros at Homesmith help you earn the highest possible returns on your investment dollar.
+Why not work with a team of professionals experienced in real estate investments that stay up-to-date on how current tax laws affect investors, like a local professional investor at Homesmith Properties?
+When you work with our professional investors at Homesmith Properties, we will help you find the perfect property for your investment strategy so you can write off the taxes on your Ohio and California investment property.
+Let the pros at Homesmith Properties help you earn the highest possible returns on your investment dollar.
 And don’t forget to ask about our current inventory of the best properties available.
-Call Homesmith at 1-855-HOMESMITH (466-3764).
+Call Homesmith Properties at 1-833-HSPROPERTIES (477-7673).